-Many Australian women opt to undergo a tummy tuck, also known as an abdominoplasty, after pregnancy due to the aesthetic results of the procedure.
+Many Australian women opt to undergo an effective tummy tuck in Sydney, also known as an abdominoplasty, after pregnancy due to the aesthetic results of the procedure.
 But did you know that a post-pregnancy tummy tuck can also have important health benefits?

 A study of 214 women, the results of which was released earlier this year, found that the procedure can actually help ease common post-pregnancy conditions such as back pain and urinary incontinence.
 The findings have led to the Australian Society of Plastic Surgeons and the Royal Australasian College of Surgeons calling for abdominoplasties to be reinstated as a procedure subsidised by Medicare, after it was removed from the schedule in 2016.